 Does Medicare Cover Purewick?

-Original Medicare (Medicare Part A and Part B) provides coverage for Purewick catheters.
-Parts A and B provide coverage for your Purewick catheters if it is considered medically necessary.
-The supply must also be first ordered by your healthcare provider for Original Medicare to provide coverage.
+Original Medicare (Medicare Part A and Part B) does not provide coverage for Purewick catheters.
+However, other types of catheters are available under Parts A and B. The catheters must be considered medically necessary in order to be eligible for coverage.
+Typically, your supply must also be first ordered by your healthcare provider for Original Medicare to provide coverage.

 Medicare Part B covers 80 percent of the costs of your Purewick catheters.
 You will pay for the remaining 20 percent as coinsurance.